klord22/phase_matching/README.md

 To get from excess phase files to OmB for entire IOP: loop_dop2alpha.m: excess phase files -> bending angle files (PM) plot_all_v1.m: 2 types of bending angle files -> OmB plots

+# Feature requests
+Put these in a folder structure like this:
+/ags/soft/code_standards/code_folder_example/code_xxx_yyyy-mm-dd